KEIROFPS/Dotfiles/README.md

 Requirements

-CachyOS or Arch Linux or an Arch-based distro.
+CachyOS or an Arch-based distro.

 Root privileges: The script needs to be run with sudo to install packages and modify system files.